Types

 The SQL the query executed.

-This query returns an array of the most frequent values in a given column.
+Returns an array of the most frequent values in a given column.
 The resulting array is sorted in descending order of approximate frequency of values.

 Arguments